kodalli/ymir/README.md

 ## Running the Application

-To start the RLHF Dataset Builder:
+To start the Ymir tool:

 ```bash
 ./main.py --reload